e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Output-device bindings are snapshot bindings.** An output device (telemetry, the XPlane visualizer, disk streaming) consumes snapshots via [§10.3](#103-the-next-snapshot-wait) and addresses what it reads with [§14.4](#144-two-application-registers-over-one-plan)'s selectors — any cell, the diagnostic register admitting `get_local` entries and deep paths — resolved at attach against the `Build` with did-you-mean and compiled to one gather (the output half of [§9.6](#96-devices-one-authoring-contract-no-taxonomy)'s binding interface), so `map_output` receives a labeled NamedTuple rather than performing its own path lookups ([§15.4](#154-the-interactive-c172x-demo-the-periphery-under-load)'s obligation: a substitution that breaks a binding fails at attach, not with silent garbage UDP).
-This is **diagnostic observation** ([§13.5](#135-termination-is-a-state-not-an-exception)): human-facing, no effect on run semantics — the same register as the log retaining the full table and the GUI's deep-reading panels; local cells are accessible (the [§11.3](#113-visibility-the-contract-is-the-interface) presentation filter is a default, not a wall — explicit naming is intent). **A binding chooses its register**: a deep path is the *inspection* register — zero promises, free access, right for looking at *this* build; an exported output face (spelled `get_face(name)`, [§14.4](#144-two-application-registers-over-one-plan)) is the *integration* register — named,
+**Output-device bindings are snapshot bindings.** An output device (telemetry, the XPlane visualizer, disk streaming) consumes snapshots via [§10.3](#103-the-next-snapshot-wait) and addresses what it reads with [§14.4](#144-two-application-registers-over-one-plan)'s selectors — any cell, the diagnostic register admitting deep paths — resolved at attach against the `Build` with did-you-mean and compiled to one gather (the output half of [§9.6](#96-devices-one-authoring-contract-no-taxonomy)'s binding interface), so `map_output` receives a labeled NamedTuple rather than performing its own path lookups ([§15.4](#154-the-interactive-c172x-demo-the-periphery-under-load)'s obligation: a substitution that breaks a binding fails at attach, not with silent garbage UDP).
+This is **diagnostic observation** ([§13.5](#135-termination-is-a-state-not-an-exception)): human-facing, no effect on run semantics — the same register as the log retaining the full table and the GUI's deep-reading panels; every cell is reachable, the table being public throughout ([§11.3](#113-visibility-the-contract-is-the-interface)), and an intermediate a device wants to stream is one promoted to a declared output. **A binding chooses its register**: a deep path is the
+*inspection* register — zero promises, free access, right for looking at *this* build; an exported output face (spelled `get_face(name)`, [§14.4](#144-two-application-registers-over-one-plan)) is the *integration* register — named,